 Teens who experience dating violence can seek help from the legal system, typically by using either the civil law, the criminal law, or both.
 These options are very different.
 All states provide some protection from domestic violence in both the criminal and civil law, but the details of the protections available vary greatly from state to state.
-For help understanding your state's civil and criminal laws, contact Break the Cycle at www.breakthecycle.org or 1-888-988-TEEN.
+For help understanding your state's civil and criminal laws, contact loveisrespect.org (1.866.331.9474) or breakthecycle.org (1.888.988.TEEN).